vigevenoj/quakes/README.md

 ---

 1. Run `mvn clean install` to build the application
-2. Run `mvn clean package` to package the jar
+1. Run `mvn clean package` to package the jar
-3. Edit the quakes.yml file or add environment variables to provide the application configuration
+1. Edit the quakes.yml file or add environment variables to provide the application configuration
-4. Start application with `java -jar target/quakes-1.0-SNAPSHOT.jar server config.yml`
+1. Start application with `java -jar target/quakes-1.0-SNAPSHOT.jar server config.yml`
-5. To check that your application is running enter url `http://localhost:8080`
+1. To check that your application is running enter url `http://localhost:8080`

-6. Earthquakes within the configured "WORRY" threshold will generate a notification
-7. All earthquakes and bridge lift events will generate a log message for future reference.
+  There is no web interface available so this will return a 404

 Health Check
 ---

 To see your applications health enter url `http://localhost:8081/healthcheck`

+Behavior while running
+---

+* Earthquakes within the configured "WORRY" threshold will generate a notification
+* All earthquakes and bridge lift events will generate a log message for future reference.

 To Do